Downtown Heritage Conservation District Study

 Share Downtown Heritage Conservation District Study on Facebook Share Downtown Heritage Conservation District Study on Twitter Share Downtown Heritage Conservation District Study on Linkedin Email Downtown Heritage Conservation District Study link

-Welcome to the Downtown Heritage Conservation District Study Survey.
+March 27 Update: Downtown Heritage Conservation District Study feedback survey open

 The City is pursuing a potential heritage conservation district to help manage change in the downtown to ensure its character is maintained for future generations.
-The downtown is the city's urban growth area.
+The downtown is slated for intensification.
 We know changes are coming, and we want to find a unique solution that maintains our history, while welcoming change and investment.

 Currently, the City has five Heritage Districts that have been effective at conserving the City's heritage.
 You can learn more about them here.